 Kelly Chu

 Chu did her research on the quality of ice cream Carpigiani machines could produce and then got in touch with McCabe to find out more.
 “We went to Carpigiani’s showroom, where John held a demo and did a tasting for me, which was helpful,” says Chu.
 “We decided to go with the equipment due to the quality and texture it pro- duces, which was just what we were looking for.”
-Chu chose Carpigiani’s LB 1002G RTX batch freezer, its largest.
-The unit incorporates the latest in state-of-the-art batch freezer technology, offering a greater range of batch sizes with precision control of product quality.
-It produces consistent results for a wide range of frozen products.
-The unit’s patented Hard-O-Dynamic system produces a consistent finished product, regardless of the batch size, while offering greater stability and storage.

 The hardworking Carpigiani batch freezer at Cirsea.

 Cirsea is also utilizing Carpigiani’s Pastomaster PK-60 RTX Hot Treatment Mixer.
 This new-generation unit provides a high level of quality and flexibility.
 It processes virtually any kind of mix utilizing a refrigerated extraction spigot for maximum hygiene and an exchange pump for low homogenization.
 This model features 16 exclusive programs, making it ideal for Cirsea’s gourmet flavors.
 It is capable of mixing up to 60 liters or 16 gallons of mix per cycle.
-Cirsea’s installation didn’t go as smoothly as hoped due to limitations with the facility’s utility output.
-Chu didn’t realize that her facility had only single-phase electrical capabilities, and she had chosen three-phase machines.

 “John and Carpigiani were very accommodating and helped me make adjustments to replace units and make sure the others would work,” says Chu.
 “They went above and beyond getting us up to speed, and the issue didn’t impact my output at all.”

 Chu was especially impressed with how easy the units are to clean as both can be easily disassembled and pulled apart for sanitizing.
 She also appreciates the simple operation, which requires just a push of a button.
 “The Carpigiani machines were just what we were looking for — equipment that provides higher quality, denser results with a lower overrun,” says Chu.
-“Other equipment we looked at had higher overruns and put more air in the product, so the texture wasn’t what we were looking for.”

 The conversion was such a success that last January, Chu was able to start selling Cirsea ice cream to other restaurants as well as to coffee shops and specialty stores.
 Chu worked with Charleston’s Holy City Brewing to come up with an ice cream flavor featuring the brewery’s Pluff Mud Porter.
 “It has been very well received by the locals, and they carry many Cirsea ice creams in their brewery now,” she says.

-The Restoration Hotel, a luxury boutique hotel in Charleston, is also selling Cirsea ice cream.
 During a visit to the hotel’s Watch restaurant, “I absolutely loved the vibe of the restaurant and the creativity of the menu,” says Chu.
 “I immediately scheduled a tasting with Chef Chad Anderson and Food and Beverage Director Rob DeLeo.”
 Chu is now discussing developing an exclusive flavor for the hotel.
 And an even wider audience will get to taste Cirsea ice cream as it will soon be available in local supermarkets.

 Chu’s own culinary empire has expanded as well as she and her husband opened a second restaurant, the Aya Cookhouse, in Mount Pleasant, S.C., in 2014.
 “We wanted to bring traditional Asian dishes and add our interpretations to them,” she said.
 “We have had a lot of fun experimenting with classic dishes, and they have been very popular.”